STANDARD TERMS OF BUSINESS

 14.2 The advice we give you is for your sole use and is confidential to you and will not constitute advice for any third party to whom you may communicate it. we will accept no responsibility to third parties for any aspect of our professional services or work that is made available to them.

-15. The Proceeds of Crime Act 2002 and the Money Laundering Regulations 2007
+15. The Proceeds of Crime Act 2002 and the Sanctions and Anti-Money Laundering Act 2018

-15.1 In common with all professional services firms, the company is required by the Proceeds of Crime Act 2002 and the Money Laundering Regulations 2007 (MLR) to:
+15.1 In common with all professional services firms, the company is required by the Proceeds of Crime Act 2002 and the Sanctions and Anti-Money Laundering Act 2018 (MLR) to:

 - Maintain identification procedures for clients and beneficial owners of clients;